Dog show: United States

 The American-Bred and Open classes are mandatory for each show, while the others are optional.
 In some cases, one or more of these classes may be divided by color, height, weight, or coat type.

-A dog can actually earn extra points during these awards, depending on the number of dogs of its sex and champions that were competing against it.
+A dog can earn extra points during these awards, depending on the number of dogs of its sex and the Champions that were competing against it.

 In the American Kennel Club, a dog needs 15 points to become a Champion, with each win gaining anywhere from zero to five points depending on the number of dogs competing and the area where the show is held.
 At least two wins must be a set of three or more points ("majors") under two different judges; at least one additional win under a third judge is also required.

 The rules for the United Kennel Club (UKC) use a different points system.
 A championship requires a combination of points and competition wins.
 Points are awarded at breed level for each win; for example, winning the class earns 10 points in non-variety breeds and 5 in variety breeds, even if there are no other dogs to beat in the class.
 Competition Wins are wins over at least one other dog, whether in their own breed (such as going Best Fe/male or Best of Winners) or higher level (placing above at least one other dog in the group or Best/Reserve Best in Multi-Breed show).
 A championship requires a total of 100 points and three competition wins.

 Canada

 Canadian Kennel Club shows are nearly identical to American Kennel Club dog shows, with the exception of a "Canadian-Bred" class replacing the AKC's "American-Bred".
 The main difference is the number of points required for a Championship, and the way those points are calculated.

-Under the Canadian Kennel Club rules, 10 points are needed for a Championship, with wins awarded by at least three different judges, and at least one "major" win of two or more points.
+Under the Canadian Kennel Club rules, 10 points are needed for a Championship, with wins awarded by at least three different judges and at least one "major" win of two or more points.
 Once a Championship is completed, dogs may earn points toward their Grand Championship.

-As of January 1, 2013 to reach a Grand Championship, 20 points are needed with two "majors".
-Next is the Grand Excellent Championship which may be awarded to dogs who accumulate 100 points and have won at least one best in show.
+As of January 1, 2013, to reach a Grand Championship, 20 points are needed with two "majors".
+Next is the Grand Excellent Championship which may be awarded to dogs who accumulate 100 points and have won at least one Best in the show.
 Region is not a factor in determining points for a win in Canada—the point schedule is the same across the country.

 Colombia

-In Colombia dog shows are maintained and organised by the Association Colombian Kennel Club (Asociacion Club Canino Colombiano).
+In Colombia, dog shows are maintained and organised by the Association Colombian Kennel Club (Asociacion Club Canino Colombiano).
 Their conformation shows follow the rules of the International Federation of Kennel Clubs.
 (Fédération Cynologique Internationale).
 According to the ACCC, only purebred dogs recognised by the FCI are allowed to participate.
-Purebreds of Colombian origin must be registered to the ACCC and therefore they must hold an LOC number (Number in the Colombian Book of Origins).
+Purebreds of Colombian origin must be registered with the ACCC, and therefore they must hold an LOC number (Number in the Colombian Book of Origins).